Syd Dineen

 Sydney Alfred Dineen (7 November 1914 – 10 November 1989) was an Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).

-Dineen came from Preston originally and played three seasons for South Melbourne.
-He was on a half forward flank in the 1936 VFL Grand Final, which South Melbourne lost to Collingwood.
+Dineen originally came from Preston and played three seasons for South Melbourne.
+He was on a half-forward flank in the 1936 VFL Grand Final, which South Melbourne lost to Collingwood.

 His younger brother, Ken, also played for South Melbourne.